KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 	You are free to use any code editor and/or compiler; this tutorial will use Visual Studio Code.
 	For the Linux OpenXR project, we'll use CMake alongside Visual Studio Code to build the project.
-	First, Create a directory where the code will go, we'll call this the *workspace* directory.
+	First, create a directory where the code will go, we'll call this the *workspace* directory.
 Open Visual Studio Code and from the File menu, select "Open Folder..."

 	.. figure:: linux-vscode-open-folder.png
 		:alt: The File menu of Visual Studio Code is shown, with the command "Open Folder..." selected.
 		:scale: 55%

-	The File menu of Visual Studio Code, with the command "Open Folder..." selected

-	Select your *workspace* folder, which is now empty.
+	Select your *workspace* folder, which is currently empty.

 	If you haven't previously done so, install the CMake extension for Visual Studio Code.

 .. container:: windows linux